adaburrows/adaburrows.github.io/content/docs/math-explorations/real-exponents/index.md

 c^{a+b\imath} = e^{c \ln a} e^{\imath c \ln b} = e^{c \ln a} \left( \cos (c \ln b) +\imath\sin (c \ln b) \right)
 {{< /katex >}}

-Since this has a periodic aspect to it, that means that there are infinitely many loagrithms of a complex number.
+Since this has a periodic aspect to it, that means there are infinitely many loagrithms of a complex number.
 This is important to keep in mind, since some of the formulae above don't seem to mind this.
 For instance those hyperbolic identities above only give what is called the "principle value".
 This means the other infinitude of values are neglected, but can be computed from this.

 ## Putting It All Together